jlabhard/ntds_project_movielens/README.md

 ## Files

-- Baselines.ipynb: Contains a recommendation system based on the Surprise library.
-We will compare our model with this one.
-In order to get a prediction for a user you can run the `baseline_recommendations()` method which give the 10 most relevant recommendations for a given user.

 - Main.ipynb: Contains our recommendation system.
-To get a prediction you can run the `get_recommendations()`.
-Again it gives the 10 most relevant recommendations for a given user.
+To get the 10 most relevant recommendations for a given user you can run the `get_recommendations()` function.
+We also compare our model with a matrix-factorization based recommendation system.
+You can get the prediction given by this model using the `baseline_recommendations()` function.

 ## Contributors